metosin/reitit/doc/performance.md

 ### Is that good?

 Based on some [quick tests](https://github.com/metosin/reitit/tree/master/perf-test/clj/reitit), the first lookup is order of 100 times faster than other tested Clojure routing libraries.
 The second being 3-18x faster.
-But as like most microbenchmarks, test usually lie as they might test things with different libs.
+But as like most microbenchmarks, test usually lie as they test different test things with different libs.
 For example, Pedestal also matches on the `:request-method` which makes it do more work.
 With real life routing trees, the differences are most likely more subtle, or even the order might be totally different.

 ### So why test?